devsdmf/cv/README.md

 - Integrate partner's services into the e-commerce core platform, like payment gateways, shipping carriers and new sales-channels, to improve the merchant's experience.
 - Develop and maintain internal tools to help other teams to integrate their products into the ours.
 - Implement a new contracting system for the company products from scratch using PHP, BackboneJS with MarionetteJS as the technology stack.

+Technology stack: PHP, JavaScript, MySQL, Redis and more.

 #### CARAVANE SOCIAL TRAVEL
 *Founder and CTO (Dec 2013 - Jan 2015)*